datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 reproducibility of research projects:
 Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the institute on the institute's :term:`GitLab` instance automatically.
-This does not only lead to vastly simplified version control workflows, but also to simplified access to projects and research logs for collaborators and supervisors.
+This not only leads to vastly simplified version control workflows, but also to simplified access to projects and research logs for collaborators and supervisors.
 Input data gets installed as subdatasets from the RIA store.
-This automatically links analyses projects to data sets, and allows for fine-grained access of up to individual file level.
-With only precisely needed data, analyses datasets are already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.
+This automatically links analysis projects to data sets, and allows for fine-grained access of up to individual file level.
+With only precisely needed data, analysis datasets are already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.